 The war for the lives of your loved ones is on.
 As you enter battles not yet conceivable for medical care and quality of life, you’ll need to shield yourself to protect your mental, physical, and spiritual health.
-Your role as medical advocate, nurse, accountant, nutritionist, housekeeper, physical therapist, cheerleader and more is just the beginning.
+Your role as a medical advocate, nurse, accountant, nutritionist, housekeeper, physical therapist, cheerleader, and more is just the beginning.
 You are the project manager.
-Get a calendar, a file box and a plan.
+Get a calendar, a file box, and a plan.
 It’s exhausting and heartbreaking, but rewarding.
 You can do this.

 Your family wants and needs to assist in the care of the parent or you’ll rob them of their joy for reflection later.
 As you calendar your wants and needs, call family saying “We need you to please___.
 Thanks so much.
 You’ll never know how much it means.”
 Even if it saves an hour of doctor phone calls, it’s worth delegating.
 Delegate discovery issues such as needed services, financials, wills, etc. There are many decisions yet to be made so distribute tasks, and start now.

 Prepare your empty nest for changes: a loss of privacy, kitchen always messy, laundry piled, temperature altered, furniture moved, providers in and out.
 It will be frustrating.
 Reframe it.
 It’s for a season, and as when the kids were young, you’ll appreciate more than ever a stolen moment of solitude, meditation, prayer, or a workout.